MaorProjects/Arkanoid/README.md

 # Arkanoid

-open cmd and execute: git clone
+Open cmd and execute: git clone

 Arkanoid is a block breaker arcade game.
 The game includes 6 levels.